wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

     *   (b) may be cross-examined by, or on behalf of, a party to the proceedings or by a lawyer appointed to act for a child who is the subject of the proceedings.

-    (5) [Sections 159][279] and [161 to 165][294] of the Criminal Procedure Act 2011, so far as applicable and with all necessary modifications, apply with respect to every person called as a witness by the court under this section as if the witness had been called by a party to the proceedings.
+    (5) [Sections 159][304] and [161 to 165][325] of the Criminal Procedure Act 2011, so far as applicable and with all necessary modifications, apply with respect to every person called as a witness by the court under this section as if the witness had been called by a party to the proceedings.

     (6) The expenses of a witness called by the court under this section, in accordance with the prescribed scale of witnesses' expenses, are in the first instance payable out of public money appropriated by Parliament for the purpose.

     Compare: 1968 No 63 s 28A

-    Section 129(2): amended, on 1 July 2005, by [section 3][225] of the Care of Children Amendment Act 2005 (2005 No 5).
+    Section 129(2): amended, on 1 July 2005, by [section 3][253] of the Care of Children Amendment Act 2005 (2005 No 5).

-    Section 129(5): amended, on 1 July 2013, by [section 413][281] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 129(5): amended, on 1 July 2013, by [section 413][307] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 130 Counsel to assist court
+##### 130 Appointment of lawyer to assist court

+*   In any proceedings under this Act (other than criminal proceedings), a court may---

+    *   (a) appoint a lawyer to assist the court; or

-*   (1) In proceedings before it under this Act (other than criminal proceedings), a court may appoint, or direct the Registrar of the court to appoint, a lawyer to assist the court.
+    *   (b) direct the Registrar of the court to appoint a lawyer to assist the court.

-    (2) The lawyer may call a person as a witness in the proceedings, and may cross-examine witnesses called by a party to the proceedings or by the court.

-    Compare: 1968 No 63 s 30(1)(a), (3)

-    Section 130(1): amended, on 18 May 2009, by [section 14][295] of the Care of Children Amendment Act 2008 (2008 No 74).
+    Section 130: replaced, on 31 March 2014, by [section 25][326] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

-##### 131 Costs of court-appointed counsel
+##### 131 Fees and expenses of lawyer appointed under section 7 or 130

-*   (1) Fees for professional services provided by lawyers appointed under [section 7(1)][8] or [section 130(1)][169], and reasonable expenses incurred,---
+*   (1) The fees and expenses of a lawyer appointed under [section 7][9] or [130][194] must---

-    *   (a) may be determined in accordance with regulations made under [section 147(2)(c)][187]; and
+    *   (a) be determined in accordance with regulations made under [section 16D][327] of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and

-    *   (b) are payable out of public money appropriated by Parliament for the purpose.
+    *   (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.

-    (2) The bill of costs rendered by a lawyer appointed under [section 7(1)][8] or [section 130(1)][169] must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may tax the bill of costs.
+    (2) An invoice rendered by a lawyer appointed under [section 7][9] or [130][194] for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.

-    (3) A lawyer who is dissatisfied with the decision of the Registrar as to the amount of the bill may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision; and the Judge may on the application make any order varying or confirming the decision the Judge considers fair and reasonable.
+    (3) A lawyer who is dissatisfied with the decision of the Registrar as to the amount of the invoice may, within 14 days after the date of the decision, apply to a Family Court Judge to review the decision, and the Judge may on the application make any order varying or confirming the decision that the Judge considers fair and reasonable.

-    (4) Despite subsection (1), the court may, if it thinks proper, order a party to the proceedings to refund to the Crown an amount the court specifies in respect of any fees and expenses paid under subsection (1), and the amount ordered to be refunded is a debt due to the Crown by that party and, in default of payment of the amount, payment of it may be enforced, by order of a District Court or the High Court as the case may require, in the same manner as a judgment of that court.

-    Compare: 1968 No 63 s 30(4)--(7)
+    (4) Where in any proceedings a lawyer has been appointed under [section 7][9] or [130][194] and the fees and expenses relating to that appointment have been paid under subsection (1), the court must make an order under [section 135A][201], unless the court declines to do so in accordance with that section.

+    (5) However, no order under [section 135A][201] may be made---

+    *   (a) in any proceedings commenced by an application under [section 105][163] or a request under [section 111][169]; or

+    *   (b) against---

+        *   (i) the Crown, whether acting through the department for the time being responsible for the administration of the [Children, Young Persons, and Their Families Act 1989][248] or otherwise; or

+        *   (ii) a person in whose custody the child concerned has been placed pursuant to an order made under the [Children, Young Persons, and Their Families Act 1989][248]; or

+    *   (c) in respect of an appointment under [section 130][194], where a lawyer has been appointed under that section to provide to the court independent advice on any complex legal issue.

+    Section 131: replaced, on 31 March 2014, by [section 26][328] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 131A Advice from chief executive or social worker

+*   (1) For the purpose of expediting an application for a guardianship order or parenting order, a Registrar, on his or her own initiative, may---

+    *   (a) refer the application to the chief executive; and

+    *   (b) request the chief executive to provide brief written advice on the nature and extent of any involvement that the department has had with the parties.

+    (2) On receipt of a request for advice made under subsection (1), the chief executive or a social worker must provide the advice.

+    (3) The Registrar must refer advice received under subsection (2) to the Family Court Judge who is considering the application.

+    Section 131A: inserted, on 31 March 2014, by [section 27][329] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 132 Reports from chief executive or social worker